Caching in Composer

 This endpoint expects you to send a list of entries with the following keys:

-- entity type to be used for cache invalidation (required key)id
+type- entity type to be used for cache invalidation (required key)id- entity ID (optional key).
+If not passed, Falcon-Server will usetypeas a cache key

 curl -X POST http://localhost:4000/cache -H 'Content-Type: application/json' -d \